-For those plebs arriving by bus or train, the first image in Bangor will likely be the Town Hall and Castle Park, which sit directly opposite the two stations.
-Where the Town Hall, or Bangor Castle as it’s also known, is really just hard to miss.
-So this area makes a decent starting point when exploring the more central town centre of Bangor, starting with the surrounding Castle Park, which really is more of a wooded area, than your typical town park.
+For those plebs arriving by bus or train, the first image in Bangor will likely be Bangor Castle and Castle Park, which sit directly opposite the two stations.
+Where the old Town Hall, or Bangor Castle as it’s now better known, is really just hard to miss.
+So this area makes a decent starting point when exploring the more central centre of Bangor city, starting with the surrounding Castle Park, which really is more of a wooded area, than your typical city centre park.
 As there’s not really much when it comes to activities, like ponds, and ducks, and swans.
 But it is rather nice for a romantic walk, and you’ll probably meet some dog walkers along the way, and dogs, and squirrels, and dogs chasing squirrels.
 Also, for those big into botany, there’s a ton load of exciting trees scattered throughout the park, including a ‘fine collection of mature conifers and deciduous trees’.
 Castle Park is also home to the North Down Museum (Full tour of Castle Park Here).

 7. North Down Museum

-The North Down Museum connects to the side of the Town Hall, although the name is a bit misleading for newcomers, where it’s named after the local borough council (North Down), just so other areas don’t feel left out.
-At the same time most people just call it Bangor Museum, because it’s in Bangor.
+The North Down Museum connects to the side of the Bangor Castle, although the name is a bit misleading for newcomers, where it’s named after the old local borough council (North Down), just so other areas don’t feel left out.
+At the same time, most people just call it Bangor Museum, because it’s in Bangor.
 Or the Bangor Heritage Centre, which was its earlier and better name, before it received ‘museum status’ and they wanted to show off.
 Anyway, I have little interest in even the most exciting of museums (I like food tourism and alcohol), but Bangor Museum probably isn’t the worst I’ve been to.
 My dad likes it.
 It’s also extremely convenient to find when in Castle Park.
-And to share some of the more notable attractions (at least for me) there’s the iconic Bangor Bell, a glass beehive in the upper floor, and a replica of the Town Hall made out of 2011 sugar cubes.
+And to share some of the more notable attractions (at least for me) there’s the iconic Bangor Bell, a glass beehive in the upper floor, and a replica of the Bangor Castle made out of 2011 sugar cubes.
 The museum is also free of charge, and there’s some added incentive with the on-site Coffee Cure cafe (Full tour of the Museum Here).